algolia/docsearch/docs/src/recommended-configuration.md

 - Add a static `docSearch-content` class to the biggest and smaller element gathering your documentation.
 This element is the main container of your textual content.
-It is mostly a main or article element.
+HTML tag used are often main or article element.

 - Every elements outside this main documentation container (for instance in nav) should be `global`.
 They should be sorted according to their `lvl` along the